-Trust your colorist’s vision for your balayage and you’ll be please at the way it turns out.
-While many women are afraid of their hair looking too dark, those deep roots help create the contrast that makes balayage so remarkable.
+While many women are afraid of their hair looking too dark, those roots help create the contrast that makes balayage so remarkable.

 One last thing to keep in mind: You’ll have to separate trends from the technique of balayage.
 Braun sees many clients and even some professionals who get a little confused about the difference.